Eurocc-Italy/Vectoria/README.md

 python vectoria \
   --config 'etc/default/default_config.yaml' \
   inference \
-  --faiss-index-path 'test/data/index/my_new_test_faiss_index/index.pkl' \
+  --index-path 'test/data/index/my_new_test_index/index.pkl' \
   --test-set-path 'test/data/results/my_questions.json' \
   --questions 'Who is the CEO?'
 'Who is the VP?' \
   --output-dir 'test/data/results'
 ```

-N.B.: --test-set-path and --questions are both not formally strictly required, since vectoria is able to handle a dual mode.
-Using --questions argument will override questions from --test-set-path and will provide answers only through CLI, avoiding any dump on file.
+N.B.: `--test-set-path` and `--questions` are both not formally strictly required, since vectoria is able to handle a dual mode.
+Using `--questions` argument will override questions from `--test-set-path` and will provide answers only through CLI, avoiding any dump on file.
 IMPORTANT: at least one MUST be provided.

 **Arguments:**

 - `--config`: Path to the configuration file.
 Example: `'etc/default/default_config.yaml'`.
 - `inference`: Specifies the command to perform inference on the vector database.
-- `--faiss-index-path`: Path to the FAISS index file containing precomputed vector embeddings.
+- `--index-path`: Path to the index file containing precomputed vector embeddings.
 - `--questions`: List of user questions for inference, provided as separate strings or sourced from a file.
 - `--output-dir`: Directory where inference results, such as generated answers and logs, will be saved.